JacobBruce/AI-UI/README.md

 ## Model Files

-This repository doesn't contain the large model files from MakeItTalk, Wav2Lip, or SadTalker.
+This repository doesn't contain the model files from MakeItTalk, Wav2Lip, or SadTalker.
 They will be automatically downloaded by AI UI when they are needed.